amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-12-10-llama2-local-cpp.md

 `python3 convert.py --outfile models/7B/ggml-model-f16.bin --outtype f16 ../llama/llama-2-7b-chat --vocab-dir ../llama`

 `./quantize  ./models/7B/ggml-model-f16.bin ./models/7B/ggml-model-q4_0.bin q4_0`

 The convert command is used to create the **equivalent f16** file from the original model file.
 This is needed in order to create the quantized version of the model.
 Thus with the above *convert.py* command the model file will be converted into f16 format file **ggml-model-f16.bin**.
 This would be roughly equal to the size of the original model file.
-Then this f16 file is used to create the 4-bit quantized version of the model which will would be roughly 4 times less **(~3.8GB)** than the original model file.
+Then this f16 file is used to create the 4-bit quantized version of the model which would be roughly 4 times less **(~3.8GB)** than the original model file.

 ## Load and Run the model
 We are all set to run the model and `chat` with it.
 Run the below command to load the quantized model into the memory and chat with our own llm:-